Matthew-Davey/Lapine/Lapine.Core/Agents/AgentHierarchy.md

 Message passing occurs only between parent-child agents, never between siblings.

+Messages take the form of tuples, where the first element is a symbol/atom describing the type of message.

 If a message needs to be passed to a sibling, it should walk up the hierarchy to the nearest common ancestor, and then be routed back down.

 \* = in progress